How's your hearing? Get your hearing score in just 5 minutes.

 If no emissions are detected, it might mean there’s hearing loss due to damaged hair cells.
 OAE testing is particularly useful for testing infants and those who may have difficulty participating in traditional hearing tests.
 This test is often done in the hospital after the infant is born.

-Hearing tests don’t have to do only with hearing health!
-Our hearing aid quiz can help you figure out which hearing aid features work with your needs, lifestyle and other factors unique to you!
+Our hearing aid quiz can help you figure out which hearing aid features work with your needs, lifestyle, and other factors unique to you!

 The Next Step: Professional Evaluation